tomgreenfield/Pastage/README.md

 # Pastage

-This is an Sublime Text package to automatically format text pasted into XML/JSON content templates.
+This is a Sublime Text package to automatically format text pasted into XML/JSON content templates.

 ## Installation